Configuration

 sslmode: ${DB_SSLMODE:-disable}

-Set the environment variable:
+Set environment variables:

 export DATABASE_URL="postgres://user:pass@db.example.com:5432/myapp"

-dart run ormed migrate:apply --connection production
+dart run ormed_cli:ormed migrate --connection production

 Programmatic Configuration